John Stewart, 4th Earl of Atholl: Death

 While on his way from a banquet held on 20 April 1579 at Stirling Castle on the occasion of the reconciliation, Atholl was seized with sudden illness, and despite the attentions of the court physicians Gilbert Moncreiff and Alexander Preston, and a Highland practitioner recorded as the "Irland Leeche", he died on 25 April at Kincardine.

 He was buried at the High Kirk of Edinburgh near the tomb of Regent Moray at the request of the King.

 There was a strong suspicion of poisoning and his relatives, including William Stewart of Grandtully, complained to James VI.
 Some suspected Regent Morton or Annabell Murray, Countess of Mar.
 Rumours that he was poisoned with the Earl of Montrose, who survived, spread in England.
+The Spanish ambassador in London Bernardino de Mendoza heard there had been an autopsy conducted by five doctors.
+They disagreed over the findings, and one of the doctors who asserted there was no poison tasted the contents of the earl's stomach.

 Regent Morton's friend George Auchinleck of Balmanno was tortured with the boot on 15 March 1580 and was said to have confessed that Morton had Atholl poisoned.
-Affleck blamed another captive associate of Morton, Sanders Jordan, (Alexander Jardine).
+Affleck blamed another captive associate of Morton, Sanders Jordan, (Alexander Jardine).George Auchinleck was said to have confessed that Morton had the Earl of Atholl poisoned, blaming another prisoner, Sanders Jordan or Jardine.
 It was thought that John Provand had provided the poison.